Mary Goble Pay

 Mary Goble Pay (1843–1913) was an early settler of both Nephi, Utah, and Leamington, Utah.

-Born Mary Goble in Brighton, Sussex, England, on June 2, 1843 she joined the Church of Jesus Christ of Latter-day Saints along with her parents in 1855.
+Born Mary Goble in Brighton, Sussex, England, on June 2, 1843, she joined the Church of Jesus Christ of Latter-day Saints along with her parents in 1855.
 In 1856 they traveled on the Horizon and then in Iowa City joined the Hunt Wagon Company, which traveled along with the Martin Handcart Company.

 On the journey west her mother and two siblings died.
-She also met Richard Pay, whose wife and newborn daughter died during the journey.
-On arriving in Utah, Goble had her toes cut off due to frostbite.
+She met Richard Pay, whose wife and newborn daughter had died during the journey.
+On arriving in Utah, Goble had her toes amputated due to frostbite.
 In the spring of 1859 she moved to Nephi, Utah, and shortly afterwards married Richard Pay.